Kris Knoblauch: Philadelphia Flyers

-Knoblauch was a Philadelphia Flyers assistant coach during the 2017–18 and 2018–19 seasons.
+Knoblauch was an assistant coach for the Philadelphia Flyers during the 2017–18 and 2018–19 seasons.

 Hartford Wolf Pack

 The New York Rangers organization announced on July 29, 2019, that Knoblauch had been appointed the head coach of the Hartford Wolf Pack, the Rangers' AHL affiliate team.
-This marks the first time Knoblauch became a head coach at the professional level.
+This marked the first time Knoblauch became a head coach at the professional level.
 Knoblauch replaced Keith McCambridge, fired after two seasons as Hartford coach.
 Knoblauch was the seventh coach in Wolf Pack history.
 On March 17, 2021, Knoblauch served as the New York Rangers' head coach when David Quinn and his staff were placed on the COVID-19 protocol list.
 In Knoblauch's first game as head coach, the Rangers beat the Philadelphia Flyers 9–0 at Madison Square Garden.
 Quinn was out for six games total, the Rangers won four games and lost two under Knoblauch.

 Edmonton Oilers

 On November 12, 2023, the Edmonton Oilers announced that they had hired Knoblauch as their head coach to replace the recently fired Jay Woodcroft.

-In his first year coaching the Edmonton Oilers, Knoblauch led the team to the 2024 Stanley Cup Finals against the Florida Panthers.
-In the 2025 Stanley Cup playoffs he coached the Oilers to a second consecutive Stanley Cup Finals, also against the Panthers.
+In his first year as Oilers head coach, Knoblauch led the team to the 2024 Stanley Cup Final against the Florida Panthers.
+After rallying back from a 3–0 series deficit, the Oilers were ultimately defeated in the pivotal seventh game.

+General manager Ken Holland left at the expiration of his contract and was replaced in that capacity by Stan Bowman.
+Nonetheless, Knoblauch's second season was just as successful, leading the Oilers to the 2025 Stanley Cup Final—the Oilers' first back-to-back appearances in 40 years, in a rematch against the Panthers.
+This series saw the Oilers have home-ice advantage for the majority of their games, but they would again experience defeat at the hands of the Panthers, this time in six games.

+On October 3, 2025, the Oilers announced they had agreed to a three-year extension with Knoblauch, keeping him under contract until the end of the 2028–29 NHL season.
+However, at the conclusion of the season, Knoblauch was fired after losing to the Anaheim Ducks in six games in the first round of the 2026 Stanley Cup playoffs.
+His release garnered mixed reactions from local news outlets; some found the move poorly handled while others believed the firing was necessary.